louisfghbvc/mcp-servers/coverity/README.md

 ## Features
 - **Issue Summary**
-  Aggregates and summarizes Coverity issues by type.
+  Aggregates and summarizes Coverity issues by checkerName.

 - **Query a Specific Coverity Object by Category**
-  Retrieve a single Coverity object that matches the specified category.
+  Retrieve a single Coverity object that matches the specified category (checkerName).
 The output format is as follows:
   ```json
   {
       "type": "AUTO_CAUSES_COPY",